Bekreth/jetedge/README.md

 ```
 PojoGenerator<YourClass> generator = new PojoGeneratorBuilder<>(YourClass.class)
-                .andLimitField("innerFieldName.subFieldName.subSubField", new new IntegerLimiter(5, -10))
+                .andLimitField("innerFieldName.subFieldName.subSubField", new IntegerLimiter(5, -10))
                 .build();
 ```
 BOOM!
 This line tells Jetedge that in the class you're giving to the generator, that you want the field along the path innerFieldName, subFieldName, subSubField, you want the last in that list to be Integer Limited to only be between -10 and -5.

 Assuming that you want to provide your own `Limiter`, just implement